Table of Contents

-Add specified amount of water to the Kvatha Dravya, soak overnight, heat, reduce to one fourth and filter through muslin cloth to obtain Kvatha.
+Add the specified amount of water to the Kvatha Dravya, soak overnight, heat, reduce to one fourth and filter through a muslin cloth to obtain Kvatha.

-Add the ingredient number 4 and 5 of the formulation composition to the Kvatha, allow to dissolve and filter through muslin cloth.Transfer the filtrate to a clean container; add ingredient number 5 and other finely powdered Prakshepa Dravyas and seal the mouth of the container.
-Shift the container to the fermentation room and constantly check for the signs of completion of fermentation process.
-Filter the fermented material through a clean muslin cloth.Pack in air tight containers and allow for maturation.
+Add the ingredient number 4 and 5 of the formulation composition to the Kvatha, allow to dissolve and filter through a muslin cloth.Transfer the filtrate to a clean container; add ingredient number 5 and other finely powdered Prakshepa Dravyas and seal the mouth of the container.
+Shift the container to the fermentation room and constantly check for the signs of completion of the fermentation process.
+Filter the fermented material through a clean muslin cloth.Pack in airtight containers and allow for maturation.

 Description: Clear brown liquid without frothing and significant sedimentation;with aromatic odour and sweet taste.

-Storage: Store in a cool place in tightly closed amber coloured bottle, protect from light and moisture.
+Storage: Store in a cool place in a tightly closed amber colored bottle, protect from light and moisture.